AuthorizeNet/inperson-sdk-ios/README.md

 [an setDelegate:self];
 [an captureWithRequest:request];

-Callback for the non-emv transaction request request
+Callback for the non-emv transaction request

 - (void) paymentSucceeded:(CreateTransactionResponse *) response {
 // Handle payment success